gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_headlights.rst

 ====================================================
-Maqueen LEDs
+Maqueen headlights
 ====================================================

-| The maqueen buggy has 4 LEDs below the buggy.
+| The maqueen buggy has two red headlights.

-Set up buggy and LEDs
+Set up buggy and headlights
 ----------------------------------------

-| Import the maqueen module and set up the buggy and LEDs.
+| Import the maqueen module and set up the buggy and headlights.

 .. code-block:: python